Purana Mandir: Plot

-The film is set 200 years ago, with the royal procession of Raja Harimaansingh of the sultanate of Bijapur, stranded near the Kali Pahari (the Black Mountain).
-The Raja is concerned because his daughter Princess Rupali has disappeared near the lair of the devil-worshipper Samri.
+The film opens 200 years ago, with the royal procession of Raja Harimaan Singh of the sultanate of Bijapur, stranded near the Kali Pahari (the Black Mountain).
+The Raja is concerned because his daughter, Princess Rupali, has disappeared near the lair of the devil-worshipper Samri.
 The princess wanders into the ruins of an old fortress and is promptly captured by Samri.
-He attacks by mesmerising her, then sucking out her life-force which turn her eyes white.
+He attacks by mesmerising her, then sucking out her life-force which turns her eyes white.
 During this process, Samri's eyes gleam blood red.
-Raja Harimansingh catches Samri in this act and orders him captured.
+Raja Harimaan Singh catches Samri in this act and orders him captured.

 Samri is put on trial, where his terrible litany of crimes is read.
 He has performed various heinous acts to please his demonic spirit masters and enhance his own evil powers.
-While the rajpurohit (royal priest) suggests Samri be subjected to pure Agni i.e. to be cremated, the Raja proposes another sentence—Samri is to be decapitated, with the headless body to be buried behind the old temple at Kalighat and the head secured in a strong-box to be kept at the Raja's haveli (mansion).
-Samri pronounces his curse upon the Raja: "So long as my head is away from my body, every woman in your line shall die at childbirth; and when my head is rejoined to my body, I will arise and wipe out every living person in your dynasty."
+While the rajpurohit (royal priest) suggests Samri to be burned alive as it was believed that fire purifies the soul, the Raja proposes another sentence—Samri is to be decapitated, with the headless body to be buried behind the old temple at Kalighat and the head secured in a strong-box to be kept at a secret chamber in the Raja's haveli (mansion).

+Samri casts a curse upon the Raja: "So long as my head is away from my body, every woman in your line shall die at childbirth; and when my head is rejoined to my body, I will arise and wipe out every living person in your dynasty."

-As the years pass, the princely states merge into the Indian republic after years of British Colony Rule, and the great-great-grandson of Raja Harimansingh, Thakur Ranvir Singh, now resides in the city.
+Decades pass away and the princely states merge into the Indian republic after British Raj ends, and the great-great-grandson of Raja Harimaan Singh, Thakur Ranvir Singh, now resides in the city.
 Samri is long gone, but not forgotten.
-His evil legend is passed from father to son in the Harimansingh clan.
-Ranvir Singh's wife died at the birth of his daughter Suman.
-Suman, now a college student, has a boyfriend Sanjay.
-When the Thakur learns about their relationship, he severely disapproves of their relationship ostensibly because Sanjay is not of royal birth.
+His evil legend is passed from father to son in the Harimaan Singh clan.
+Ranvir Singh's wife died during the birth of their daughter, Suman.

+In the present day, Suman is a college student and has a boyfriend, Sanjay.
+When the Thakur learns about their relationship, he disapproves of their relationship, mainly because Sanjay is not of royal birth.

 Suman is unaware of the ancient curse and resolute in her love, and Sanjay is steadfast in standing by her.
 They try to confront the intractable Thakur and the latter succumbs and reveals the curse which has been terrorising their families for 200 years.
-However Suman leaves her home in the middle of the night and convinces Sanjay to accompany her to Bijapur where they can track.
-They head down to Bijapur accompanied by Sanjay's bosom buddy Anand with his wife Sapna.
+Suman leaves her home in the middle of the night and convinces Sanjay to accompany her to Bijapur.
+They are accompanied by Sanjay's friend Anand with and his girlfriend Sapna.

-The haveli has a painting of Raja Harimansingh; this painting shifts its gaze when Suman looks at it; and the eerie likeness of Samri appears through it.
+The haveli has a painting of Raja Harimaan Singh; this painting shifts its gaze when Suman looks at it; and the eerie likeness of Samri appears through it.
 Anand and Sanjay smash the wall behind the painting and uncover the strong box that holds Samri's head.
 Misinterpreting the head to be potentially that of a brave soldier who incurred the king's displeasure, they head back with the intention of sealing the wall the next day.